oasis-open-projects/documentation/DRAFT-documentation-toc.md

   - Choosing a FOSS license
   - What role does OASIS play?
 - Open project FAQ
-- Managed pen project FAQ
+- Managed open project FAQ

 ## For OP participants